 Who are at risk of Triple-negative breast cancer?

 The cancer is usually detected in young women (high breast density), obese women and the women who are not breastfeeding and also in those women who carry mutated BRCA1 gene.
 It is also common in African Americans and Hispanics.
+Learn more about the risk factors for breast cancer

 Are there any medicines to treat triple-negative breast cancer?